A Comprehensive Study of Automatic Program Repair on the QuixBugs Benchmark: Introduction

+\item Our manual assessment shows that 53.3\% of generated patches are overfitting, this confirms that the state-of-the-art of program repair tools produces a large number of overfitting patches \cite{overfit-problem, cure-worse-15,LeICSE18};

+\item Our empirical study shows the considered automatic program repair tools are able to correctly repair seven buggy programs, this confirms the state-of-the-art program repair tools also produce correct patches \cite{Qiissta15,Defects4JExperiment}. \end{inparaenum}

-\item Three new and important findings about program repair: 1) the state-of-the-art program repair tools are able to repair programs with only failing test cases and no passing tests at all; 2) it is useful to design program specific test generators to discard incorrect patches; and 3) a small number of automatically generated test cases is enough to identify incorrect patches in scientific studies.
+\item Three new and important findings about automatic program repair: \begin{inparaenum}[\it 1)] \item Certain program repair tools are able to repair programs with only failing test cases and no passing tests at all; \item It is feasible and effective to use automated patch assessment techniques to identify overfitting patches with an accuracy of up to 98.2\%; \item Invariants based patch assessment suffers from a large number of false positives. \end{inparaenum}